 I started with the Mixed Box, but now I order the Custom Box.
 I made the swap so that I can always make sure we're stocked on our family favorites plus whatever else I’m out of.
 And I always get a pack of bacon (ButcherBox bacon is so good!).
 I have the Classic Box size delivered every other month.
 This seems to be the perfect size order for me, my family and my small freezer.

 What's inside a ButcherBox delivery?

 I've got to say that receiving my ButcherBox feels like Christmas.
-I love unpacking my newly arrived meats.
+I love unpacking my meat deliveries.
 It gets me excited to start cooking with them!
 And I also love knowing that my freezer is stocked and ready for plenty of dinners ahead.

 - Whole Chicken – approx. 3.5 – 4.5 lbs.

 - Boneless Skinless Thighs – 3 x 1 lb.